dequelabs/axe-core-gems/README.md

 ## Prerequisites

-Make sure that the Kensington JS file has been downloaded from Deque and is being loaded on the page within the test environment.
+Make sure that the `kensington.min.js` file has been downloaded from Deque and is being loaded on the page within the test environment.

 ## Installation